severalnines/docs/user-guide/mysql/settings.rst

 	- Recipient email address.

 * **Send digests at**
-	- Send a digested (summary) email at this time every dayf or the selected recipient.
+	- Send a digested (summary) email at this time every day for the selected recipient.

 * **Timezone**
 	- Timezone for the selected recipient.